Quickstart with NeMo-Run#

 Pretraining#

-As mentioned in the requirements, this tutorial was run on a node with 2 GPUs (each RTX 5880 with 48GB memory).
-If you intend to run on just 1 GPU or GPUs with lesser memory, please change the configuration to match your host.
+As mentioned in the requirements, this tutorial was run on a node with 2 GPUs (each RTX 5880 with 48GB of memory).
+If you intend to run it on just 1 GPU or GPUs with less memory, please adjust the configuration to match your host.
 For example, you can reduce num_layers or hidden_size in the model config to make it fit on a single GPU.

 Run the following commands to set up your workspace and files: